trungdq88/insurance-card/README.md

 #### Web application:

-- Register insurance: user can register a new insurance card with on website using online payment.
+- **Register insurance contract**: user can register a new insurance card with on website using online payment.
 A staff will contact the user to create contract and sends an insurance NFC card to him/her.
 If users already have a NFC card, they can use the website to renew current contract.
-- Check card information: user can login into the website and check for their card’s information.
+- **Check card information**: user can login into the website and check for their card’s information.
-- Request compensation: user can fill data into the sample fields and sends compensation request to the company.
+- **Request compensation**: user can fill data into the sample fields and sends compensation request to the company.
-- Make/manage contracts: staff can make and manage contracts.
+- **Make/manage contracts**: staff can make and manage contracts.
-- Resolve compensation: staff can receive and resolve compensation requests.
+- **Resolve compensation**: staff can receive and resolve compensation requests.
-- Notify contract state: system will sendan email to notify the insured one when their insurance is expired.
+- **Notify contract state**: system will sendan email to notify the insured one when their insurance is expired.
-- Notify compensation state: system will sendan email to info the insured one when their compensation were accepted or rejected.
+- **Notify compensation state**: system will sendan email to info the insured one when their compensation were accepted or rejected.

 #### Insurance card printer (mobile app):